 The preliminary analysis provides insight into how the COVID-19 ICU admissions rate and the effective number of test centers have evolved during the different COVID-19 waves.
 We examined the overall trends in the COVID-19 ICU admission rate and the availability of SHIELD test centers across all zip codes over the study period.
 Figure 3 demonstrates the relationship between the average effective number of SHIELD test centers and the average COVID-19 ICU admission rates across different zip codes over time, categorized by their level of deprivation using the ADI.
 The green bars represent the average effective number of SHIELD test centers in low disadvantaged areas, while the orange bars indicate the same in high disadvantaged areas.
 The green and orange lines track the average COVID-19 ICU admission rates in low and high disadvantaged areas.
-The data reveals that during the pandemic’s peaks, specifically the Delta and Omicron waves, the effective number of SHIELD test centers increased significantly in both high and low-disadvantaged areas.
-However, low-disadvantaged areas consistently had a higher effective number of test centers throughout the observed period.
-One possible explanation could be the SHIELD program policy regarding the participants.
-According to SHIELD, participation in the program was voluntary, and school districts, including Chicago Public Schools, had the final decision on whether to engage in the program.
-Despite this, the COVID-19 ICU admission rates were generally higher in highly disadvantaged zip codes, particularly during the Delta and Omicron waves.
-This trend suggests that high disadvantaged areas experienced a more significant burden of severe COVID-19 cases, even as the number of SHIELD centers increased.
+The data shows that during the peaks of the pandemic, particularly during the Delta and Omicron waves, the number of SHIELD test centers increased significantly in both highly disadvantaged and less-disadvantaged areas.
+However, less-disadvantaged areas consistently maintained a higher number of effective test centers throughout the period.
+Despite the rise in test centers, COVID-19 ICU admission rates remained notably higher in more disadvantaged zip codes, especially during these waves.
+This suggests that, even with increased access to testing, socioeconomically disadvantaged areas faced a disproportionately heavier burden of severe COVID-19 cases, underscoring the persistent health disparities in these communities during the pandemic.